Monday, May 6, 2024

 The story...

 My dad grew up as the oldest of eight kids during the depression.
-Their family didn't have much and worked hard to care for each other.
+Their family didn't have much - they cared for each other.
 Once he described, with a tear in his eye, what it was like for the last of the salted pork to be used up in late winter - "who wants to ask their neighbors for food?"
 I remember him quoting his mother: "don't buy what you don't need, you might lose it someday."

 "I might need that someday."